-CRE CONTRIBUTES TO THE DEVELOPMENT OF THE EUROPEAN REGULATORY FRAMEWORK 80 1.
-The CRE played an active part in drafting the network codes in 2015 80 2.
-The rest of the CRE's work contributing to the common rules for operation of the internal energy market 85 3.
-The involvement of the CRE in the European Commission's consultations 00 on "market design" 87 CRE AND THE DEVELOPMENT OF RENEWABLE ENERGY SOURCES 89 A NEW FRAMEWORK FOR THE SUPPORT OF RENEWABLE ENERGIES DEFINED AT EUROPEAN LEVEL 90 1.
-The main conditions required of the support mechanism 0.0 for renewable energies 90 to renewable energy, applied to electro-intensive industries 90 IN 2015 FRANCE UNDERTOOK A MAJOR REFORM OF THE MECHANISMS TO SUPPORT RENEWABLE ENERGIES 91 1.
-A new support mechanism for renewable energy: additional remuneration 91 2.
-The tendering procedures used by CRE should be generalised for medium- and high-power facilities 94 are resulting in increased pressure on CRE's resources 97 CHANGES IN THE FINANCING OF PUBLIC SERVICE COSTS 1.
-Continued growth of public electricity service costs 2.
-Level of the contribution to the public electricity service planned for 2016 before the reform was launched Reform of the financing of public service costs for energy Impact of the reform on CRE FOCUS ON THE NON-INTERCONNECTED TERRITORIES 1.
-Contract follow-up in application of the methodology to review investment 104 and operation costs in the non-interconnected territories 106 2.
-CRE has defined a methodology to analyse investments and to manage electricity demand 107 3.
+CRE CONTRIBUTES TO THE DEVELOPMENT OF THE EUROPEAN REGULATORY FRAMEWORK 80 The CRE played an active part in drafting the network codes in 2015 The rest of the CRE's work contributing to the common rules for operation of the internal energy market. of the internal energy market CRE AND THE DEVELOPMENT OF RENEWABLE ENERGY SOURCES 89 A NEW FRAMEWORK FOR THE SUPPORT OF RENEWABLE ENERGIES DEFINED AT EUROPEAN LEVEL 90 The main conditions required of the support mechanism for renewable energies 2.
+The conditions imposed on exemptions relating to financing the aid to renewable energy, applied to electro-intensive industries IN 2015 FRANCE UNDERTOOK A MAJOR REFORM OF THE MECHANISMS TO SUPPORT RENEWABLE ENERGIES 91 A new support mechanism for renewable energy: additional remuneration The tendering procedures used by CRE should be generalised for medium- and high-power facilities 98 CHANGES IN THE FINANCING OF PUBLIC SERVICE COSTS 1.
+Continued growth of public electricity service costs Level of the contribution to the public electricity service planned for 2016 before the reform was launched 3.
+Reform of the financing of public service costs for energy 4.
+Impact of the reform on CRE 102 FOCUS ON THE NON-INTERCONNECTED TERRITORIES 104 Contract follow-up in application of the methodology to review investment and operation costs in the non-interconnected territories 106 2.
+CRE has defined a methodology to analyse investments 107 and to manage electricity demand 107 3.
 CRE is now responsible for issuing proposals to the Ministers of Energy and of the Economy on the regulated sales tariffs for electricity in the non-interconnected territories applicable to all consumers 108 4.
 Development of renewable energy 5.
-Changes in governance in the non-interconnected territories with the multiannual programme for energy production 113
+Changes in governance in the non-interconnected territories with the multiannual programme for energy production 113 ANNEXES 115